chaos-polymtl/lethe/doc/source/examples/multiphysics/capillary-wave/capillary-wave.rst

 Capillary Wave
 ================================

-This example simulates the damping of a small amplitude capillary wave for different time-steps allowing to study the capillary time-step constraint.
+This example simulates the damping of a small amplitude capillary wave for different time-steps allowing us to study the capillary time-step constraint.
 The problem is inspired by the test case of Denner *et al.* `[1] <https://doi.org/10.1016/j.jcp.2022.111128>`_

 --------